Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Solar Potential and Energy Independence

-The Bahamas offers abundant sunshine nearly year-round.
+In the Bahamas, you’ll find abundant sunshine nearly year-round.
 Leopard’s large deck and hardtop spaces provide excellent opportunities for solar installations, allowing owners to generate significant onboard power while at anchor.

 Family-Friendly Cruising